 Week #1: This week, fourth graders embarked on a whirlwind adventure of language and culture.
 The first class was spent almost entirely in the target language: here, students traveled to Spain to walk the Camino de Santiago (a 500-mile hike that will directly correspond with the Weekly Spanish Challenges).
-Fourth graders began ‘hiking’ around the room as they watched THIS VIDEO I made (“Spain, Part 1”), but quickly realized they needed their backpacks and water bottles–the Spanish summer sun is very similar to Florida’s, with 110*F temps!
+Fourth graders began ‘hiking’ around the room as they watched THIS VIDEO I made (“Spain, Part 1”), but quickly realized they needed their backpacks and water bottles–the Spanish summer sun is very similar to our state, with 110*F temps!

 As they walked over mountains and through valleys, their guide would periodically get lost.
 Students learned that the trail is marked by [scallop] shells and arrows.
 When you see one, you know that you are on the right path.
 Phew!

 Whether students realized it or not, there were constant comprehension checks along the way: “What is this in English?
 How do you say this ___?”.
 I am throwing A LOT of Spanish at them in the first few classes, to gauge exactly where they are linguistically (including how many minutes they can actively listen to the language before their brains tune out!) and move forward from there.
 If your child is newer to Spanish and feels lost, please reassure them that I am only testing where the class is right now and to try their best to watch and follow along.
 It is okay if they don’t understand every word!
 Part of the language-learning journey is to RELAX when hearing another language.
 The brain actually does a lot of work subconsciously when students are actively listening.
 We will talk about all of this next week.